An Overview of Tooth Structure:

 What is Root Canal Treatment?

-For a tooth abscess or infection, MD.co.uk can put you in touch with the top endodontists in the UK for root canal treatment.
+For a tooth abscess or infection, MD.co.uk can put you in touch with the top endodontists near you for root canal treatment.
 By removing infected tissue, this process keeps teeth in place until the time comes for them to be lost.
-Dentists in the UK use advanced fibre optic lights and magnified surgical loupes for clear visibility of small root canal openings.
+Dentists use advanced fibre optic lights and magnified surgical loupes for clear visibility of small root canal openings.

 For the procedure, the area is numbed with anaesthetic, for comfort, and a rubber dam is placed to isolate the tooth and keep it dry, sterile and free from the contamination of saliva.
 Flexible titanium Protaper files sculpt the canals, reducing the chances of breaking them, and eliminating cross-contamination.
 Using devices such as electronic apex locators, the length of the canals is precisely measured, and the canals are washed with potent disinfectants, such as sodium hypochlorite or, occasionally, iodine.